 Educate the client or audience based on their needs (who, when, why, where).
 If you've qualified the audience and received all the right information all you have to do is give them the information they told you they wanted.
 Confident speakers and sales professionals can close sales effectively in little time without confusing the client.
 The best sales people know the right questions to ask without building walls.
 Too many slides can confuse and lose the audience, and It's the same thing with sales if you're trying to give the client a choice go with one to three items max.
 You'll never see Steve Jobs present with 60 slides.
 If you've asked the right qualifying questions you already know the answers and should just be closing with the perfect solution.

 Satisfy the audience by asking closing rhetorical questions by applying the solutions/products to their needs.
 If they agree with you 3 times move on don't exhaust the subject.
 The law of reciprocity shows that people are more likely to buy from someone that teaches them something.
-If you're listening, and answering their needs then you can Sell without Selling
+If you're listening, and answering their needs then you can Sell without Selling.

 Sell them with the polished close.
 If you're good at qualifying your audience all your work has been done for you.
 The audience did all the selling for you, and you just gave them what they wanted.
 We have two ears and one mouth for a reason.